 Small cell cancer of the cervix

 Small cell cancer of the cervix is a very rare type of cervical cancer.
 It is a neuroendocrine cancer.
-These are cancers that develop in the hormone producing cells of the neuroendocrine system.
-Around 3 out of 100 cervical cancers (3%) are this type.
+These are cancers that develop in the neuroendocrine system's hormone-producing cells.
+This type is around 2 out of 100 (2%) of cervical cancers.

 Small cell cancers tend to grow quickly.
-They are more likely to spread to the lymph nodes or other areas of the body compared to the more common types of cervical cancer.
+They are more likely to spread to the lymph nodes or other body areas than the more common types of cervical cancer.

-Like other types of cervical cancer, small cell cervical cancer is linked to the human papilloma virus (HPV), particularly a type called HPV 18.
+Like other types of cervical cancer, small cell cervical cancer is linked to the human papillomavirus (HPV), mainly types 16 or 18.

 Symptoms

 The symptoms of small cell cancer of the cervix are the same as for other types of cervical cancer.
-The most common symptom is bleeding from the vagina at times when you're not having a period.
+The most common symptom is bleeding from the vagina when you're not having a period.
 For example, bleeding after sex or after the menopause.
+Other symptoms include:

 Diagnosing small cell cancer of the cervix